panzerdp/dmitripavlutin.com/content/posts/097-fetch-async-await/index.md

 A good use case to intercept and perform some behavior after the request completes is to perform the fixes that were made [Handling fetch errors](#3-handling-fetch-errors): throw an error if the response status is not within the range `200` to `299`.

-The thing is that `fetch()` API doesn't provide any functionality by itself to intercept the requests.
+`fetch()` API doesn't provide any functionality to intercept the requests.
 That's understandable, because `fetch()` API is designed to be simple.

-While not being the only solution, the [decorator pattern](https://refactoring.guru/design-patterns/decorator) is a good solution to implement the interception of `fetch()` requests.
+The [decorator pattern](https://refactoring.guru/design-patterns/decorator) is a good solution to design the interception of `fetch()` requests.

 First, let's define a simple class `Fetcher` which has only a `fetch()` method: